 Fuji Hakone Izu National Park

-Fuji-Hakone-Izu is a national park in Japan, founded back in 1936 on an area of 1227 km2.
-Every year these places are visited by up to 5 million tourists from all over the world.
-The park includes 5 Fuji lakes, hot springs, the Izu Peninsula and, of course, the pride of all Japan - Mount Fuji.
+Fuji-Hakone-Izu is a national park of Japan, founded back in 1936 on an area of 1,227 km2.
+Up to 5 million tourists from all over the world visit these places every year.
+The park includes 5 Fuji lakes, hot springs, the Izu Peninsula and, of course, Mount Fuji, the pride of all Japan.

 Fuji Hakone Izu National Park